Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 \begin{itemize}[leftmargin=12pt, topsep=3pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item \textbf{Expected Behavior.} Many violations do not indicate vulnerabilities because smart contracts are often designed to revert under certain conditions.
 For example, the common \textit{onlyOwner} check ensures that only privileged users can execute a function; any abort caused by this check is expected and not a valid vulnerability.

-\item \textbf{Problematic Specification or Harness.} Some violations arise from incomplete or inaccurate fuzzing harness or specifications, such as missing deployment setup or incorrect assumptions about initial states.
+\item \textbf{Problematic Specification or PoC.} Some violations arise from incomplete or inaccurate PoCs or specifications, such as missing deployment setup or incorrect assumptions about initial states.
 For instance, failing to initialize contracts may produce false alarms for oracles. \end{itemize}

-For both cases, \tool writes the validation results and reasons for the verdict into the \textit{Working Memory} and regenerates the specification and fuzzing harness.